Tory Lanez: Shooting of Megan Thee Stallion

-On July 12, 2020, after leaving a house party where there had been an argument that resulted in violence, Lanez was arrested in the Hollywood Hills and charged with carrying a concealed weapon in his vehicle.
+On July 12, 2020, after leaving a house party where there had been an argument that resulted in violence, Lanez was arrested in Hollywood Hills and charged with carrying a concealed weapon in his vehicle.
 Another rap artist, Megan Thee Stallion, was also in the car, and was initially reported to have had a foot wound caused by glass.
 However, in an Instagram post, Megan later disputed this, stating she underwent surgery after suffering "gunshot wounds, as a result of a crime that was committed against me and done with the intention to physically harm me".
 At the time, she did not state who shot her.
 On Instagram Live in August 2020, Megan stated that she was shot by Lanez during this incident.
 She also voiced her opinions against his publicist team, saying: "You shot me, and you got your publicist and your people going to these blogs lyin' and shit.
 Stop lyin'.
 Why lie?"

-On September 25, 2020, Lanez released his fifth album, Daystar, in which he addresses the shooting on nearly every song, and denies that he shot Megan, while also claiming she and her team were "trying to frame" him; on the song "Money Over Fallouts", he raps: "how you get shot in your foot, don't hit no bones or tendons".
+On September 25, 2020, Lanez released his fifth album, Daystar, in which he denies shooting Megan, while also claiming she and her team were "trying to frame" him; on the song "Money Over Fallouts", he raps: "how you get shot in your foot, don't hit no bones or tendons?"
 The same day, in a statement to Variety, Megan's attorney, Alex Spiro, claimed Lanez's representatives had since attempted to launch a "smear campaign" against Megan to discredit her allegations.
 Spiro stated: "We have been made aware of manipulated text messages and invented email accounts that have been disseminated to the media in a calculated attempt to peddle a false narrative about the events that occurred".
-Lanez's team denied this, saying that they would investigate who was behind the fake emails and will take appropriate action.
+Lanez's team denied this, saying that they would investigate who was behind the fake emails and would take appropriate action.